-- Operating Guide Product Overview - Realizes the electrical isolation between the phase-shift transformer and the power distribution system. - Provides the power frequency and variable frequency switching function and related electrical protection measures.
+- Provide electrical isolation between the phase-shift transformer and the power distribution system. - Switch between power frequency and variable frequency operation and provide the related electrical protection measures. - Can be used to isolate the drive during maintenance to ensure the safety of the equipment and personnel.